?

 Description

-It's completely up to you who takes your cervical screen.
+It's completely up to you who takes your cervical screen and most people now have the option of a quick and easy self-test.

 You can request a female screen taker from most services.
 Whoever you choose, all screen takers are specially trained to make sure the test is comfortable and meets your rights as a patient.